noahehall/theBookOfNoah/databases/mysql_new.md

   -- see all coldefs containing  'this' show columns from TABLENAME like '%this%';

+  -- see full column defs
+  show full columns from TABLENAME;

   -- sbow the statement for recreating this table
   -- this is the only way to view the table options